jose-navarro/workflowmaker/README.md

 visual design of workflows integrating self-developed console applications as well as the generation of the necessary scripts to run these workflows.

-Thanks to WorkflowMaker, there is o need to write a single line of code to design and execute your own workflows.
+Thanks to WorkflowMaker, there is no need to write a single line of code to design and execute your own workflows.

 #### Features ####